Dr Andrew Claus

 Overview

-From 2020 Andrew has had an Honorary role with UQ and is leading research development at the Tess Cramond Pain and Research Centre (STARS Hospital).
-This appointment includes a pain focused topics including pain education, opioid management, quantitative sensory testing and medical procedures.
-Examples of current projects:
+From 2020 Andrew has led research development at the Tess Cramond Pain and Research Centre (Royal Brisbane and Women's Hospital).
+Topics including clinical outcome measures, service evaluation and strategic planning, clinical trials employing pain education, opioid management, quantitative sensory testing and medical procedures.
+Current and recent projects include:

-• Collaboration with UQ Recover (Dr Nicole Andrews) and CSIRO (Dr David Ireland) have recently developed a chatbot for providing pain education for children and for adults.
+• Developed a chatbot for providing pain education for children and for adults,

 Qualifications